Skip to main content

-Password And Recovery Key
+Password and Recovery Key

 This section explains how to change a password for a vault, show its recovery key, and reset a password.
 But, before that, let's understand how Cryptomator encrypts a vault using a password and what a recovery key is.
 The security of your vault is only as good as its password because Cryptomator encrypts your vault using a key derived from your password.
 So, choosing a strong password is very important.